lordoetl/Classroom_norms/00-Flight-Manual/02-Online-Class-Norms.md

 * Outside of class and after hours, you should utilize the **#02-ask-the-class**  and/or **#04-homework-support** channel to receive assistance from your classmates.

 ## Office Hours
-* Office hours are optional and available for you to get personalized assistance from the instructional staff.
+* Office hours are available for you to get personalized assistance from the instructional staff.
 Take advantage of this.
 * Use the calendly link [Schedule Office Hours with TA](https://calendly.com/anthony-dataviz/office-hours-with-ta) to schedule time with a TA
 * Additionally, scheduled activities in the main room may include:
     * Review sessions